-NAME: CONTACT email:

-Jo Lawson j.lawson2@barnwell.herts.sch.uk
+NAME: Jo Lawson CONTACT NUMBER: j.lawson2@barnwell.herts.sch.uk r.parnham@barnwell.herts.sch.uk

-In the absence of the Chair of Governor Chair in this school is: rs, the Vice Chair should be contacted.
-The Vice
+In the absence of the Chair of Governors, the Vice Chair should be contacted.
+The Vice Chair in this school is:

-NAME: CONTACT NUMBER:
+NAME: Richard Parnham CONTACT NUMBER:

-Richard Parnham rparnham@barnwell.herts.sch.uk

 The person to whom an allegation is first reported should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification; it is important not to make assumptions.
-Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only.
+Confidentiality should not be promised, and the person should be advised that the concern will be shared on a 'need to know' basis only.